-21. How well are the aforementioned Planetary Health/Education for Sustainable Healthcare topics integrated longitudinally into the core curriculum?
+21. How well are the aforementioned planetary health/Education for Sustainable Healthcare topics integrated longitudinally into the core curriculum?

-- 6 Planetary health/ESH topics are well integrated into the core medical school curriculum. - Some Planetary Health/ESH topics are appropriately integrated into the core medical student curriculum. - 2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s). - There is minimal/no education for sustainable healthcare.
+- 6 Planetary health/ESH topics are well integrated into the core medical school curriculum. - Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum. - 2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s). - There is minimal/no education for sustainable healthcare.

-Score explanation: In the first year curriculum the Professional Competencies unit contains a didactic lecture titled "Understanding Environmental Determinants of Health and the Physician's Role in Prevention, Diagnosis, Treatment and Management" with a corresponding self-directed study tutorial titled "Environmental Health and Advocacy".
+Score explanation: In the first year curriculum the Professional Competencies unit contains a didactic lecture titled "Planetary Health" with a corresponding self-directed study tutorial titled "Environmental Health and Advocacy".
 While the lecture is primarily focused on other topics of environmental health (e.g. occupational and gestational toxin exposure), there is some specific content related to climate change impacts on health.

-Otherwise there is no longitudinal integration of Planetary Health/ESH in our curriculum.
+While there is no longitudinal integration of Planetary Health/ESH in our curriculum, there are plans in development to incorporate planetary health and education for sustainable healthcare topics into the clerkship and postgrad years.

-22. Does your medical school employ a member of faculty to specifically oversee and take responsibility for the incorporation of Planetary Health and sustainable healthcare as a theme throughout the course?
+22. Does your medical school employ a member of faculty to specifically oversee and take responsibility for the incorporation of planetary health and sustainable healthcare as a theme throughout the course?

-Yes, the medical school has a specific faculty/staff member responsible for overseeing curricular integration of Planetary Health and sustainable healthcare

-No, the medical school does not have a specific faculty/staff member responsible for overseeing curricular integration of Planetary Health and sustainable healthcare.
+- Yes, the medical school has a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare - No, the medical school does not have a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare.

-Score explanation: Dalhousie Curriculum Committee created a temporary Planetary Health Working Group, which was a volunteer project for students, faculty, and international experts, but there is no formal long-term position available.
+Score explanation: The Dalhousie Curriculum Committee created a temporary Planetary Health Working Group, which was a volunteer project for students, faculty, and international experts, but there is no formal long-term position available.

 Planetary Health is a priority under the social accountability mandate of the Faculty of Medicine, as per the work that is happening through the Global Health Office.
-Of note, the Office is engaged with the Community of Practice, memberships in national and international Planetary Health networks, and medical curriculum refreshment.
+Of note, the Office is engaged with the Community of Practice, memberships in national and international Planetary Health networks, and medical curriculum refresh.
 The Global Health Office reports to the Faculty of Medicine's social accountability committee on this work, has a program manager identified as the lead for Planetary Health within the office, and has identified a Faculty Lead for this purpose as well.